Data Processing Agreement

 2.8.2 Client Separation

-• Our data model is divided according to clients (organizations)
+• Our data model is divided according to clients (organizations).

 2.8.3 Separation of the Systems

-• No shared data between the systems
+• No shared data between the environments.

-• We do not test with customer data
+• We do not test with customer data - only synthetic or anonymized data is used.

-• Developers have no access to production systems
+• Developers have no access to production systems.

-Annex 3 - Approved Sub-processors
+Annex 4 - Approved Sub-processors

 This document lists all sub-processors required by Omnifact for processing.